-There is a need for additional certified food, agriculture, natural resource (FANR) teachers (formerly known as ag educators or ag teachers) due to retirements and an increase in the number of programs.
+There is a need for additional certified food, agriculture, natural resource (FANR) teachers (formerly known as agricultural educators or agriculture teachers) due to retirements and an increase in the number of programs.
 Rutgers School of Environmental and Biological Sciences, as the land grant college of New Jersey, has traditionally prepared licensed FANR teachers.
-There is now a need for a quality undergraduate FANR teacher program at SEBS, which will encourage student enrollment and will lead to the retention of qualified teachers within the state.
-Once a viable program is in place, there needs to be a means to promote the program, informing students of the potential future opportunities in the field.
+We support and further encourage the recent effort made by the School of Environmental and Biological Sciences to improve and market the 5-year agricultural science education program that currently exists.
+Farm Bureau also supports the development of the agricultural education option in the undergraduate major in Agriculture and Food Systems, including the development of courses focusing specifically on agricultural education, and efforts made by SEBS to utilize the Curriculum for Agricultural Science Education to recruit high quality undergraduates interested in agricultural careers.

-Farm Bureau congratulates the Board of Managers for its work during the past year in advocating for the supplemental funding to NJAES by the Legislature and Murphy administration, the educational outreach program to urban legislators, surfacing potential small livestock farm operators in addition to its critical function of advising the dean on all NJAES matters.
-In particular, Farm Bureau and county boards of agriculture will continue to rely on the board's commentaries on county ag agents, 4-H and other personnel needs in the wake of retirements and demands for shared services.
+Farm Bureau congratulates the Board of Managers for its work during the past year in advocating for the supplemental funding to NJAES by the Legislature and Murphy administration, the educational outreach program to urban legislators, and surfacing potential small livestock farm operators.
+This is in addition to the Board's critical function of advising the dean on all NJAES matters.
+In particular, Farm Bureau and county boards of agriculture will continue to rely on the board's insights on county agricultural agents, 4-H and other personnel needs in the wake of retirements.
 Farm Bureau encourages the board to maintain its direct link to the Rutgers Board of Governors as prescribed by state statute.